Right-in/right-out: Design

 The RIRO restriction typically is enforced through physical barriers such as a traffic island in an intersection to direct vehicles into the permitted turn, and to restrict vehicles from traveling through the intersection.
 The major road itself often has a median separating the two directions of traffic.
 The restriction may also be achieved by signage, but when a median or other barrier is not present in the median of the major road, RIRO configurations have been found to result in significant violation rates.

 RIRO roads may also have grade-separated interchanges, but vehicles on these roads do not yield the right-of-way to other vehicles entering the roadway, nor encounter cross traffic.
 Such roads are sometimes called RIRO expressways.
 In the United States, they are sometimes called Jersey freeways, due to their prevalence in the state of New Jersey, although they are not limited to that state.

 Use

 RIRO road configurations are an important tool for access management.
-General types of RIRO road configuration include limited access roads (divided highways, etc.) and roundabouts.
-To travel in the restricted direction, vehicles must first turn in the permitted direction, then reverse direction in a U-turn, by going around a roundabout or by going left around a block.
+General types of RIRO road configuration include limited access roads (e.g. divided highways) and roundabouts.
+To travel in the restricted direction, vehicles must first turn in the permitted direction, then reverse direction in a U-turn, by going around a roundabout, reversing direction at an interchange with an overpass or underpass, or by going left around a block.
 RIRO is especially useful where left turns would require crossing in front of oncoming vehicles.